Estate & Legacy Intelligence

 • Nominate specific beneficiaries and percentages

-• Enhanced Nomination: transfer CPF savings into a family trust for greater control and protection
+• Enhanced Nomination: transfer into a family trust

 • Nomination survives divorce but NOT remarriage